 Please read every day at home and ask an adult to sign your diary.

 Remember to bring your reading diary into school every day.

 Click on the image below.
 This will take you to the Oxford Owl website with free library eBooks.
 You may need to ask an adult to register for you and you can select eBooks to listen to or read on your computer or tablet.

-During this term we will be exploring the foundation subjects through our big question 'What lies beneath?'
-We will be learning all about the Romans through history, art and music.
-We will be exploring all about volcanoes and earthquakes in geography and discovering what happened in Pompeii.
-In science we will be learning about the coal mines in Britain and the role that Margaret Thatcher played during the 1980's.
+During this term we will be exploring the foundation subjects through our big question 'What makes a star?'
+We will be learning all about the 1980's from fashion, food, transport, lifestyle and entertainment.
+We will be finding out more about 1980's artists and listening to music from this era.
+We will be learning about the coal mines in Britain and the role that Margaret Thatcher played during the 1980's.

 Click on the images to find out more interesting facts.

 Please practise your times tables every day so that you can recall answers quickly and accurately.